ed-software/mechanical-turk/README.md

 Do not include a main function in your file.
 Only one member of the group needs to submit.

 # Submission

+Submit mrPass.c file in your ProjectAI pair

+To check your submission compiles use the dryrun

+'~cs1917/bin/dryrun MrPass'

+To submit your submission use

+'give cs1917 MrPass mrPass.c'